 We've changed this crust recipe to make a single galette.
 If we are making two galettes worth of dough (or if you want to save the extra dough) we prefer to add an egg into the dough.
 For a two crust amount of dough, use 1/4 cup of water and one egg mixed together to bind the dough into a ball.

 The base of the galette interior uses our Sweet Onion Dip.
 If you are making the dip, just set some aside for this galette and add a bit of thyme, otherwise you can make a mini portion as shown in the recipe below.

-- 2 ounces (57g) cream cheese, at room temperature
+- 2 ounces cream cheese , at room temperature

 - 1/2 teaspoon kosher or sea salt

-- Make the crust: In a separate bowl, pinch together the flour, butter, and salt with your fingertips until most of the big chunks of butter are flattened or broken up.
-In another bowl, whisk the egg with the ice water until combined.
-Incorporate the egg mixture into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour).
+In a separate bowl, pinch together the flour, butter, and salt with your fingertips until most of the big chunks of butter are flattened or broken up.
+Incorporate the cold water into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour).